Antony Hamilton

 Antony Hamilton Smith (4 May 1952 – 29 March 1995) was an English-Australian actor, model and dancer.
 Hamilton began his career as a ballet dancer with The Australian Ballet before becoming a model.
 He later transitioned into acting and won his first notable role in the 1984 television film Samson and Delilah.
-That same year, he took over the lead role in the series Cover Up after the death of the series' lead actor, Jon-Erik Hexum.
+That same year, he took over the male lead role in the series Cover Up after the death of the series' former lead actor, Jon-Erik Hexum.
 One of Hamilton's best-known roles was that of Max Harte, an agent in the 1988 revival of Mission: Impossible.

 In March 1995, Hamilton died of AIDS-related pneumonia at the age of 42.

 Early life

 Hamilton was born in Liverpool, England and was orphaned when he was two weeks old.
 He was adopted by Donald Smith and his wife Margaret as a baby and named Antony Hamilton Smith.
-His adoptive father was a highly decorated Australian Squadron commander who fought in World War II.
+His adoptive father was a highly-decorated Australian former fighter pilot who fought in World War II and commanded No. 453 Squadron RAAF.
 His adoptive mother was an English nurse.

-When he was three years old, his father retired to South Australia where Hamilton grew up on a 640-acre sheep farm.
+When he was three years old, his father retired to South Australia, where Hamilton grew up on a 640-acre sheep farm.
 From age 10 he attended Scotch College in Adelaide, where he studied dance and ballet and played Australian rules football, cricket, basketball and other sports.

 At the age of 15, he won a scholarship at the Australian Ballet School.
 After leaving school, he began a career as a professional dancer with The Australian Ballet Company where he toured Europe and the Soviet Union for two years.